 The facilities include a sandy swimming beach and boat rentals.
 Shaded and open picnic areas include cooking grills.

-You Can Rent the Pavilion at Knight Point This open pavilion seats up to 100 peole and has charcoal grills, picnic tables, and restrooms nearby.
+You Can Rent the Pavilion at Knight Point This open pavilion seats up to 100 people and has charcoal grills, picnic tables, and restrooms nearby.
 There is electricity and the pavilion is accessible.
-It costs $100 to rent for a day.
-VT State Park shelter rentals
+It costs $125 (plus reservation fee) to rent for a day, find out more on the VT State Park shelter rentals webpage.

 The park and trail are open year round.
 Between Memorial Day Weekend and Labor Day a fee is charged and the restrooms are open.